Islamic-American Zakat Foundation

 We assess, collect and distribute mandatory (ZAKAT) and voluntary (SADAQA) Islamic charity primarily to assist the poor and needy in America and seek to help them attain self-sufficiency.

-To fulfill Islamic obligations' to help the less fortunate in a manner that helps people to help themselves.
+To fulfill Islamic obligations to help the less fortunate in a manner that helps people to help themselves.

-By supporting the Islamic American Zagat Foundation, you will be directly helping hundreds of individuals and families who are struggling.
+By supporting the Islamic American Zakat Foundation, you will be directly helping hundreds of individuals and families who are struggling.
 You will be helping people in concrete, immediate ways -- helping them keep their homes by paying a month's rent, helping them keep their heat on and feed their children -- we provide direct support to hundreds of people each year.

 You will also be helping people overcome the problems that have contributed to their immediate needs.
-Through our Medina program, a trained case manager helps the people we support better understand the changes they need to make in their lives and develop a plan that will allow them to make these change.
+Through our Medina program, a trained case manager helps the people we support better understand the changes they need to make in their lives and develop a plan that will allow them to make these changes.
 We then stay with them as they make these changes.

 To facilitate the obligation to help other people in need.